vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 **Click Listener**

 ListActivity provides you with a default method onListItemClick.
-This will be invoked every time someone clicks on a list view row.
+This will be invoked every time someone clicks on a listview row.
 With this method, you don't need to set an explicit listener on your ListView.

 You can view the ListActivity example in the sample project that you downloaded.
 Refer to ListViewWithListActivity.java

 >Watchout: ListActivity works well if you have only single ListView.
-In case you have more than one list view, you need to put extra code for the other ListView to work.
+In case you have more than one listview, you need to put extra code for the other ListView to work.

 You can download the sample app from [here](https://github.com/pranayairan/Code-Learn-Android-Example/tree/master/CodeLearnListExample)